paramraghavan/graphDB/advanced/designing_graph_db.md

 **Neptune supports multiple labels for a vertex.** When you create a label, you can specify multiple labels by separating them with ::.
 For example, g.addV("Label1::Label2::Label3") adds a vertex with three different labels.
 The hasLabel step matches this vertex with any of those three labels: hasLabel("Label1"), hasLabel("Label2"), and hasLabel("Label3").
+>It is best practice to use single label as multiple labels are not supported in all graph platforms Gremlin cannot delete labels. you can delete labels using openCypher, but at least one label has to be left.

 ## Indexing
 Neptune automatically indexes labels and relationship types, which helps in maintaining fast query